CMS Key Management Handbook

 Storage

-- Developers must understand where cryptographic keys are stored within the application and understand what memory devices the keys are stored on.
+- Understand where cryptographic keys are stored within the application as well as the memory devices the keys are stored on.

-- Keys must be protected on both volatile and persistent memory, ideally processed within secure cryptographic modules.
+- Protect keys on both volatile and persistent memory; ideally, process them within secure cryptographic modules.

-- If you are planning on storing keys in offline devices/databases, then encrypt the keys using Key Encryption Keys (KEKs) prior to the export of the key material.
-KEK length (and algorithm) should be equivalent to or greater in strength than the keys being protected.
+- Encrypt keys you plan to store in offline devices/databases using Key Encryption Keys (KEKs) prior to the export of the key material, and ensure that KEK length (and algorithm) is equivalent to or greater in strength than the keys being protected.

 - Ensure that keys have integrity protections applied while in storage (consider dual purpose algorithms that support encryption and Message Authentication Code (MAC)).